 MPhil (Cancer Science)

-With the introduction of the new MPhil (Cancer Science) degree under the auspices of the African Cancer Institute (ACI) within the Department of Global Health, Stellenbosch University (SU) recently became the first academic institution in Africa to offer a structured cancer-science programme of this nature.
+With the introduction of the MPhil (Cancer Science) degree under the auspices of the African Cancer Institute (ACI) within the Department of Global Health, Stellenbosch University (SU) became the first academic institution in Africa to offer a structured cancer-science programme of this nature.

-While our understanding of cancer has increased significantly over the past few decades, cancer knowledge is still under-represented in academic curriculums on the continent, says Prof Vikash Sewram, Director of the ACI.
+While our understanding of cancer has increased significantly over the past few decades, cancer knowledge is still underrepresented in academic curriculums on the continent, says Prof Vikash Sewram, Director of the ACI.

 During the first academic year, the students are expected to attain the required insights into cancer biology and tumour physiology.
 Topics covered also include planning cancer research studies, selecting the correct research methods, understanding the role of infection in cancer risk in Africa, the importance of nutrition in cancer survivorship, the principles of cancer chemotherapy and the role of the environment on public health.

-Students are also exposed to biostatistics for analysis of cancer data, and expected to plan their research projects in the second semester of the first year.
+Students are also exposed to biostatistics for analysis of cancer data and expected to plan their research projects in the second semester of the first year.
 International students are encouraged to identify a research topic of relevance to their home country.